socraticDevBlog/twitter_dailybuild/README.md

 - let `socraticDev` give a quick look and merge your submission 🏁

 ## automated tweeting scripts

+Almost all @dailybuild3's tweets are posted from automated scripts on a cron job.
+Here's a list of the scripts:

 | name               |       file name       |                                                                                                                                     description | data source                                      |   author    |                                                                 example |
 | :----------------- | :-------------------: | ----------------------------------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------- | :---------: | ----------------------------------------------------------------------: |